Sindhuhurakadli/sindhu_portfolio.io/README.md

 <br><br>

-### **Segment Trees in Microsoft (Azure Monitoring and Analytics)**
+### **2.Segment Trees in Microsoft (Azure Monitoring and Analytics)**

-**Can be used** in Microsoft Azure to analyze system logs or monitor metrics like CPU or memory usage over time.
+Can be used in Microsoft Azure to analyze system logs or monitor metrics like CPU or memory usage over time.
 Segment trees make it easy to quickly calculate things like the average CPU usage between two time points, even when handling large amounts of data.

 **Challenges:**
-Handling **large and constantly changing datasets** while still giving fast results for real-time dashboards.
+Handling large and constantly changing datasets while still giving fast results for real-time dashboards.

 **Market Benefits:**

-* **Faster dashboard updates** with live metrics.
+* Faster dashboard updates with live metrics.
-* **Better real-time analytics** for users to monitor and respond to system issues quickly.
+* Better real-time analytics for users to monitor and respond to system issues quickly.

 <p align="center">
   <img src="https://github.com/Sindhuhurakadli/sindhu_portfolio.io/blob/main/images/segment_tree.gif?raw=true" alt="Microsoft Infrastructure">
   <br>
-  [1] Segment Tree for monitoring and analytics
+  [2] Segment Tree for monitoring and analytics
   <br>
 </p><br>
 ### **Algorithms, Design Techniques, and Performance Analysis**